TrollingInDaDeep/justHitRecord/README.md

 * generally smaller
 * PCB to stick everything onto
 * smaller components, not breakout boards
+* sort of RTC so that the files have a correct Date

 Software
+* Recording format: change from RAW to WAV or mp3. change samplerate to 320kb/s to make handling easier
 * "Vu Meter" while recording, LED dims to display the current recording level.
 So you can see if a signal is coming in (and you did not forget to turn up the volume on the recording output, which totally didn't happen)
 * LED blink indications (errors -> LED flashing, Recording start -> 2 flashes, etc...)
 * longpress to end recording
 * Make esp connect to wifi and be able to get the recording files via network
 * Mak esp be recognized as usb drive when plugged in to get files without removing SD card
+* Cleanup empty folders or files that are shorter than 1-2 seconds to make extraction process easier.
+* sort of RTC so that the files have a correct Date